vysheng/tg/README.md

      ./configure

-or with OpenSSL:
+You might have to manually pass the location of OpenSSL to `configure`:

+    $ brew info openssl
+    openssl: stable 1.0.2e (bottled) [keg-only]
+    Poured from bottle /usr/local/Cellar/openssl/1.0.2e_1 (465 files, 11.9M)

+so in this case the configure should be run as:

+     ./configure --with-openssl=/usr/local/Cellar/openssl/1.0.2e_1

+in other cases OpenSSL could be found in `/usr/local/opt`, e.g.:

-     ./configure --with-openssl=/usr/local/opt/openssl && make CFSUFFIX='-Wno-error=unused'
+     ./configure --with-openssl=/usr/local/opt/openssl

-If you get a lua error on Sierra, you can configure without LUA using
+If you get a LUA error on Sierra, you can configure without LUA using

      ./configure --disable-liblua